 A \emph{nodal statistic}, $s_i(\mathbf{g})$, is a vector of data describing the position of node $i$ in the network $\mathbf{g}$.
 These lie in some Euclidean space, $\Re^L$, where $L$ may be finite or infinite.
-We presume that the vector of all 0's (usually an isolated node, or an empty network) is a feasible statistic.
+We take the vector of all 0's (usually an isolated node, or an empty network) to be a feasible statistic.

 Because networks are complex objects, nodal statistics are useful, as they allow an analyst to reduce the complexity of a network into a (small) vector of data.
 Different nodal statistics capture different aspects of a node's position in a network.